Beatricegiacaloneroca/PRICING_STRATEGY_TS_CONCERT/README.md

 The main limitation is the availability of relevant data for comprehensive analysis across different locations and sectors.

 ## Contact

-For more info, please reach out to [Your Email].
+For more info, please reach out to beatricegiacaloneroca@gmail.com